Hyperclaw79/vssticky/README.md

 `Delete Sticky Note` | Remove the selected sticky note.
 `Add Ephemeral Note` | Add a new ephemeral note.
 `Delete All Notes` | Delete all created Sticky Notes.
+`Import Sticky Notes` | Import sticky notes from a JSON file.
+`Export Sticky Notes` | Export sticky notes to a JSON file.
+`Create Todo` | Create a TODO list from all the sticky notes.

 ## Tips 💡